SequoiaFL/sequoia-runtime-doc/Ubuntu-20.04.md

    sudo apt install libpython3.6 libpython3.6-dev libpython3.6-minimal libpython3.6-stdlib python3.6 python3.6-distutils python3-pip python3-virtualenv
    ```

 5. After installation, change to user *app* by executing `su app`.
-Then execute the following commands.
+Then execute the following commands to create and activate virtual environment (**you may want to change the name of your own venv**).

    ```shell
    python3 -m venv .venv_eggroll